c-component-directory/directory/README.md

 If component contains inline assembly code or assembly files for a specific architecture this is used to indicate compability.

+Micro-controllers like esp32 and stm32 use this for code that is hardware specific like GPIO interfacing or interfacing with attached peripherals.

 Example:

 CCD_MYCOMPONENT_ARCH = arm64